OOub/hummus/README.md

 ------------|------------------
-performance | easier algorithms compatible with neuromorphic platforms | membrane potentials at every timestep Leaky-Integrate-and-Fire (LIF) neuron with constant current dynamics only | LIF neuron with constant and time-varying current dynamics
+performance | easier algorithms compatible with neuromorphic platforms | membrane potentials at every timestep Leaky-Integrate-and-Fire (LIF) neuron with constant current dynamics only | Leaky-Integrate-and-Fire (LIF) neuron with a choice between constant and time-varying current dynamics

 We will see later in the guide how to select a mode.